raysaswat/Single-Window-Blockchain-Application/README.md

 1. https://hyperledger-fabric.readthedocs.io/en/release-1.2/prereqs.html
 Please follow the above link to install prerequisite such as Docker container, NPM packages etc.

-2.Clone this repository to the Ubuntu system using (git clone http://....)
+2. Clone this repository to the Ubuntu system using (git clone http://....)

-3.Move to tuna-app folder.
+3. Move to tuna-app folder.

-4.Make sure you have Docker running on your machine before you run the next command.First, remove any pre-existing containers, as it may conflict with commands.
+4. Make sure you have Docker running on your machine before you run the next command.First, remove any pre-existing containers, as it may conflict with commands.
 $ docker rm -f $(docker ps -aq)

-5.Then, let’s start the Hyperledger Fabric network with the following command:
+5. Then, let’s start the Hyperledger Fabric network with the following command:
 $ ./startFabric.sh

 Troubleshooting: If, after running the above you are getting an error similar to the following: